medialab/minet/docs/crawlers.md

 *Arguments*

-- **callback** *Optional[Callable[[Crawler, SuccessfulCrawlResult], T]]*: callback that can be used to perform IO-intensive tasks within the same thread used for peforming the crawler's request and to return additional information.
+- **callback** *Optional[Callable[[Crawler, SuccessfulCrawlResult], T]]*: callback that can be used to perform IO-intensive tasks within the same thread used for performing the crawler's request and to return additional information.
 If callback is given, the iterator returned by the method will yield `(result, callback_result)` instead of just `result`.
 Note that this callback must be threadsafe.

 #### enqueue